measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `value` is empty.

-- `"status.measurement_start"`: Indicates that a measurement inside a task has started.
+- `"status.measurement_start"`: (object) Indicates that a measurement inside a task has started.
 The JSON is like:

 ```JSON
 {